mila-iqia/atari-representation-learning/README.md

 <a name="install"></a>
 ## Installation
 ### AtariARI Wrapper
-You can do a minimal install to get just the AtariARI wrapper by doing:
+You can do a minimal install to get just the AtariARI (Atari Annotated RAM Interface) wrapper by doing:

 ```bash
 git clone https://github.com/mila-iqia/atari-representation-learning.git